fivedots/nativeio-async-wrapper/README.md

 wrapper uses Asyncify to expose synchronous functions out of asynchronous NativeIO functions.

-Also included in a C++ example (wrapped.cpp) that shows how to import and use the wrapper.
+Also included is a C++ example (wrapped.cpp) that shows how to import and use the wrapper.

 ## How To